 Carbide burrs are applied to a good range of materials like aluminum, steel, and forged iron.
-The burrs come in various shapes and sizes, such as the oval, cylindrical, or round with varying diameters.
+This rotary burrs for metal comes in various shapes and sizes, such as the oval, cylindrical, or round with varying diameters.

 Carrying is another method which utilizes the carbide burr.
 Carrying is an improvement process to realize the quality and quantity of the gas flow by modifying the gas intake and, therefore, the exhaust ports of an indoor combustion engine.